bx2/cf-stats-exporter/README.md

 Cloudflare analytics exporter for Prometheus/Netdata.

+**This repository is for evaluating different programming language implementations.
+Not intended for production use.**

 ## Overview

 Polls Cloudflare GraphQL API for HTTP request metrics and exposes them in Prometheus text format on `/metrics`.